 Getting Our Brains Ready to Learn

-About half of our morning meeting is spent getting our brains ready to learn.
+About half of our morning meeting is spent getting our brains ready to learn, which includes activities targeting direction following, visual skills, and motor skills.
 I wrote a detailed post about this last month so click here to learn more.

-We review what day it is and practice recalling from memory what extracurricular activities we have each day.
+During calendar time, we review what day it is and practice recalling from memory what extracurricular activities we have each day.
 We talk about what we did yesterday and what is going to happen tomorrow.
-We also discuss upcoming events and count the days on the calendar to those events.
-It is a good time to review change of seasons, how many days are in each month and the order of the months.
+It is also a good time to discuss upcoming events and count the days on the calendar to those events.
+Sometimes we review seasons, how many days are in each month and the order of the months.

 I made Chemistry Concept of the Day Cards for our calendar that support what we are learning in chemistry and these allow us to preteach and review vocabulary and key concepts each morning.

-This pocket calendar is made by Lakeshore and can be purchased here.
+A similar pocket calendar can be purchased here.